 Report each of these parameters for each Harvesting Method.
 The source of the data is the individual Harvesting Method report described in Chapter 13.
-Use the same number of significant digits for each parameter.
+Use the same number of significant digits that are used for the Harvesting Method Report parameters.